 I praise God for California Southern Baptists who give faithfully to world mission causes, especially the California Mission Offering.

-I praise God for family and for Lachlan, my grandson.
+I praise God for family and for Lachlan and Murdock, my grandsons.

 Can you picture it?

 “The soil is especially ripe for church growth among people who have suffered hardships, both physical and spiritual, or spiritual deadness that comes in an area with little Christian influence.

 “Into this soil steps the missionary with a humble heart, often working behind the scenes to establish and encourage local leadership.

 “Can you picture it?